BioLINCC FAQ

 I'm trying to replicate a publication.
 Will you have the data I need?

 Although BioLINCC datasets are intended to encompass the primary outcomes of a study, they may not perfectly match study publications.
 In general, BioLINCC data would have been prepared by the study more recently than the primary outcome paper or other publications, and thus some additional adjudication or data correction may occur resulting in small discrepancies with a publication.
-Furthermore, participants are sometimes excluded from the BioLINCC dataset, for example if they did not provide informed consent for future use of their data.
-We also cannot guarantee that all data elements needed to replicate a publication can be made available through BioLINCC.
+Furthermore, participants are sometimes excluded from the BioLINCC dataset if they did not provide informed consent for future use of their data.
+We cannot guarantee that all data elements needed to replicate a publication can be made available through BioLINCC.

 Request Timeline and Terms Of Use